 There are a host of different types of animation ranging from the simple to the visually complex.
-We have 3D animation (CGI, computer animation), 2D animation (vector-based), stop motion (claymation, cut-outs), video series, motion graphics ( typography, animated logos) and, of course, some combinations of all the above.
-Each will have its advantages depending on the response you are trying to evoke, the surrounding content and, of course, the human and financial resources available.
-That being said, there are some basics of animation that are common regardless of which style or approach you to decide upon.
+We have 3D animation (CGI, computer animation), 2D animation (vector-based), stop motion (claymation, cut-outs), video series, motion graphics ( typography, animated logos), and, of course, some combinations of all the above.
+Each will have its advantages depending on the response you are trying to evoke, the surrounding content, and, of course, the human and financial resources available.
+That being said, some basics of animation are common regardless of which style or approach you decide upon.

-3D animation will highlight elements of texture and lighting, always a strong choice if your information is complex Complex information can easily be adapted into a visual medium.
+3D animation will highlight texture and lighting elements, always a strong choice if your information is complex; complex information can easily be adapted into a visual medium.
 This option is especially popular with modern-themed digital products.
-On the other hand, 2D animation is also still popular for disseminating information with a classic look and feel.
-2D animation includes images, illustrations, content and various graphics.
-Stop motion is a less common medium, but one that will showcase your striking design if implemented well.
-It uses a sequence of frames taken from a photo and video materials that are compiled to create a cohesive movement from scene to scene.
+On the other hand, 2D animation is still popular for disseminating information with a classic look and feel.
+2D animation includes images, illustrations, content, and various graphics.
+Stop motion is a less common medium but one that will showcase your striking design if implemented well.
+It uses a sequence of frames taken from a photo and video materials compiled to create a cohesive movement from scene to scene.
 Because stop motion is less common, it screams “unique” to your viewers.
-In case you needed a reminder here, the design is entirely about attracting your target user and converting them into whatever action it is your site is designed to capture whether that is a registration or sign-up, a sale, information-based and/or surveys or questionnaires and we’ve established by now that hooking your users is the vital action with any interface.
+In case you needed a reminder here, the design is entirely about attracting your target user and converting them into whatever action it is on your site.
+It is designed to capture whether that is a registration or sign-up, a sale, information-based, and/or surveys or questionnaires, and we’ve established by now that hooking your users is vital with any interface.

 On a more traditional note, video sequences use edited clips of video stock or self-recorded footage.
 These clips are then tied together to deliver a graphical message most memorably.
 Motion graphics are a popular form of animation and are perfect for elementary designs.
 Motion graphics utilize code to create engaging visuals that release bursts of information briskly.
 Motion graphics are usually icons or image animations.
 They’re popular on both desktop and mobile interfaces.

-In short, the type of animation you select and the related cost is determined by many factors, it is not cut and dried.
-Generally speaking, animation is rarely a mistake.
+In short, the type of animation you select and the related cost is determined by many factors; it is not cut and dried.
+Generally speaking, the animation is rarely a mistake.
 It is usually a worthwhile investment and seldom a regretted decision.